 1. Reconfiguration of office space would be needed for either the shared admin model or split departments.
-2. The Shared Admin model assumes all appropriations and revenue from the EWDD and AD models other than the additional administrative positions in the EWDD and the additional spropriations, which are the new programmatic positions for the EWDD branch, and the Supervising Administrator and support staff.
+2. The Shared Admin model assumes all appropriations and revenue from the EWDD and AD models other than the additional sds for those positional SdS for those positions.
+This chart only shows the unfunded appropriations, which are the new programmatic positions for the EWDD branch, and the Supervising Administrator and support staff.